Search: I Can Fix Up My Home

 The general light may be provided by a low-voltage halogen bulb or a LED spotlight.
 Either of these will provide energy savings.

-Some baths include a recessed can light with a waterproof lens cover in the shower area, but in most cases this is not needed.
+Some baths include a recessed can light with a waterproof lens cover in the shower area, but in most cases this is not needed, it is simply aesthetic.

 Wiring Bathroom Electrical Receptacles

 Plan on installing at least one receptacle on the wall next to the sink.
-It must be a 20-amp GFCI receptacle and should be positioned so that the cord of a hair dryer or similar appliance doesn’t drape over the sink.
-Again, electricity and water aren’t very good friends!
+It must be a 20-amp GFCI receptacle and should be positioned so that the cord of a hair dryer or similar appliance doesnt drape over the sink.
+Again, electricity, water, and human mortality arent very good friends!
+This is not rocket science, but in the scope of things, it is easy to forget to consider it.